fedora-copr/copr/frontend/docs/api_2/source/Resources/project.rst

     :param int project_id: a unique identifier of the Copr project.

-    :query bool show_builds: embed Build_ entities owned by this project into the result, default is False
+    :query bool show_builds: embed :doc:`./build` entities owned by this project into the result, default is False
-    :query bool show_chroots: embed ProjectChroot_ sub-resources into the result, default is False
+    :query bool show_chroots: embed :doc:`./project_chroot` sub-resources into the result, default is False

     :statuscode 200: no error
     :statuscode 404: project not found